Astarti Athanasiadou: Doghand

-Astarti's 20 minute presentation for Maelstrom Slow Dance - DAI's 3 day graduation lectures marathon, June 2017
+Astarti's 20 minute presentation for Maelstrom Slow Dance - DAI's 3 day graduation lectures marathon, June 2017 was entitled

-Performed with: Stefania Petroula; costumes: Panagiotis Panaiotakopoulos; Sound: Stefano Sgarbi
+and performed with: Stefania Petroula; costumes: Panagiotis Panaiotakopoulos; Sound: Stefano Sgarbi

 Two female performers, including the artist Astarti Athanasiadou appear on the stage.
 Costumed in athletic warrior-like apparel, they begin a complex and dynamic dance of communicative gestures.
 Creating a narrative of power and exchange without a word, the piece comes alive because of the energy of the dancers and their interaction with each other.
 The work is fully supported by sound by Stefano Sgarbi and costumes by Panagiotis Panaiotakopoulos.
 In a general sense, the body becomes a subject of dance through the interaction between the two performers.
 A large “x”-shape is spread across the floor of the stage.
 The rubber is thick and has an unmistakable scent.